Southampton-RSG-Training/dirac-bash-writing-scripts/_episodes/01-bash-functions.md

 ```
 {: .output}

-You may note that this is quite similar to some other commands we have been using in the terminal like ```pwd``` or
+You may note that this is quite similar to running other commands we have been using in the terminal like ```pwd``` or
 ```ls```.
 These are both functions that have been predefined for us because they are useful tools that we are likely to
 want to use multiple times.